 - an unexpired, government-issued photo ID (2 are strongly recommended).

 ProctorU recommends that you visit proctoru.com/testitout prior to your proctoring session to test your equipment.
 For any technical problems you might have with your computer, you can click on the Chat button at the bottom left corner of the ProctorU screen.
 Type "transfer" in the chat box to get to a live person.
 You can also call ProctorU Support at 855-772-8678.

-At this time ProctorU testing not support the following; however, we are working on solutions to accommodate every platform.
+At this time, ProctorU testing does not support the following for Live+ proctoring; however, they are working on solutions to accommodate every platform.

 - Android tablets (Nexus 7, etc.)

 - Microsoft Windows 10 in S mode

 Note: ProctorU will not proctor computers running within virtual machines.
 If you are running within a virtual machine when you connect with us, you will be asked to exit your virtual machine and reconnect using your host operating system to take your test.